opencog/learn/README-Natural.md

     a `byobu/tmux` session, start the cogserver in one of the terminals, and leave open several other terminals for general use.

-    (Optional) Make a copy this file, and manually alter it to start the cogserver the way that you want it started.

     Byobu cheat-sheet:
     ++ `F3` -- move left
     ++ `F4` -- move right